 Do you want to start a profitable small business in Kenya in 2021?

-Have you done your due diligence to find out the types of equipment needed for your kind of business; the stocking process, licences involved, capital needed to start, revenue averages and/or consumer behavior in the industry?
+Have you done your due diligence to find out the types of equipment needed for your kind of business; the stocking process, licenses involved, capital needed to start, revenue averages, and/or consumer behavior in the industry?

 Well, if you have, congratulations and good luck starting your business.